Chirag1994/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/C. Ingredient Optimisation.md

 FROM customer_orders_temp
 WHERE exclusions IS NULL OR TRIM(exclusions) = '';

--- Select the final result
+-- Creating a temporary table exclusionsBreak_
 CREATE TABLE exclusionsBreak_ AS
 SELECT record_id,
     CASE WHEN exclusions_id IS NULL THEN '' ELSE exclusions_id END AS exclusions_id